-Exercise 12-4: Lab Part II: Adding Randomness and Speed Changes

-To continue the lab, we will make the game more difficult by adding some randomness to how the ball bounces off of the paddle, and by making it go slightly faster every time it does.
+Exercise 12-4: Lab Part II: Adding Randomness and Speed Changes the ball bounces off of the paddle, and by making it go slightly faster every time it does.
 This requires a bit more vector math, so let's start with some hints about how that should work.